 But you know what?
 It’s time for a reality check.
 All of those etched water spots, etched rings, etched everything else on my marble countertops that I had spent thousands of dollars on would probably have me curled up in the corner of my kitchen crying like a child who just broke her favorite toy.

-And seeing that I’m just not a cook, and the kitchen isn’t really a room where I spend a lot of time, and I’ve said a thousand times that I don’t need or want some high dollar gourmet kitchen, it’s just not worth the headache to me to save up for, and then have to baby marble countertops.
+And seeing that I’m just not a cook, and the kitchen isn’t really a room where I spend a lot of time, and I’ve said a thousand times that I don’t need or want some high dollar gourmet kitchen, it’s just not worth the headache to save up for, and then have to baby, marble countertops.

 Now what I’ve also wanted for a very long time is concrete countertops!